lrossin/dwiki/player_characters/praahi.md

 It looks like a group of 30 bandits attacked.
 They took their dead with them and any survivors in wagons.
 Some survivors were forced to walk.
 They have at least a day on us, but at least we have a lead.

+## Closing in on the Bandit Camp (Session 17)
+We followed the wagon trail to a cave where they had stashed the wagons and continued on foot.
+We decided to set up camp there for the night and were awoken by Bunteloaf after Grug disappeared into the moonlight.
+She was lured out by snake like women, but luckily we stopped them.
+My sword seemed to react to killing one of the snake like creatures, I wonder what that could mean.

+The next morning we set out after the tracks.
+It seemed that groups of 5 split off from the main group.
+We decided to follow the main tracks, as they likely led directly to the camp.
+Eventually we were ambushed by bandits hiding in the woods and a giant.
+Luckily we defeated them, but this must mean we are getting close!
+We should proceed more carefully moving forward.